jx114/Spacestagram/README.md

 ## Features
-* Mobile first UI built using Material UI and React consists of image viewing, modal popup, alerts, sharing/likes.
+* Built using Material UI and React consists of image viewing, modal popup, alerts, sharing/likes.
 * Dynamic modal viewer for each photo to display details of each photo.
 * Persistent likes via on-click functionality through `MongoDB`.
 * Modularized components.